jbcodeforce/yarfba/docs/serverless/msk.md

 ## Getting Started

-* MSK cluster may be created from the AWS console, the CLI, Cloud Formation or CDK.
+* MSK cluster may be created from the AWS console, from the CLI, or using Cloud Formation template or CDK code.
 * We can connect clients from up to five different VPCs with MSK Serverless clusters.
-* Client connection can IAM user to authenticate to MSK, using a special Java class for that (in the `aws-msk-iam-auth-1.1.7-all.jar`), or use the SASL, or Plain connection types.
+* Client connection can use IAM user to authenticate to MSK, using a special Java class for that (in the `aws-msk-iam-auth-1.1.7-all.jar`), or use the SASL, or Plain connection types.
 * Specify EC2 machine instance type from `kafka.t3.small` to `kafka.m5.24xlarge`.
 * Routing rules in the security group needs to support all tcp traffic on Zookeeper port 2181, and the different kafka bootstrap ports depending on the authentication procotol used: (9098 for IAM, 9092 for PLAIN, 9094 SASL)